 Interest Rate & Loan Limits

 The Direct Subsidized and the Federal Direct Unsubsidized Loans have a fixed interest rate that changes on 7/1 of each year.
 The interest rate is fixed for the life of each loan.
 This process is why a student may have different interest rates depending on the types of loans taken out each year.
 The rate will change if the loans are consolidated.
-Click here to view our blog article that lists the interest rates for federal loans first disbursed on or after July 1, 2023, and before June 30, 2024.
+Click here to view our blog article that lists the interest rates for federal loans first disbursed on or after July 1, 2024, and June 30, 2025.

 What often needs to be discussed is that there are specific limits to the federal loans the student can obtain in their name.
 The loan limit is based on the student’s academic progress toward graduation by year.
 For example, a dependent, first-year undergraduate student has an annual loan limit of at most $5,500.
 As part of that annual $5,500 total, the need-based student could qualify for $3,500 of Subsidized Direct Loans if eligible.